 Other highlights of Hannah’s performance career include the 2010 performance of Miriam’s Well at San Francisco’s Grace Cathedral, an interfaith performance piece directed by Miriam Peretz, and Encounters: New Moon on the Silk Road, a collaboration between Ballet Afsaneh, master kathak artist Toni Minnecola, and an impressive cadre of music artists representing multiple disciplines and traditions.

 A first generation American on her father’s side and the granddaughter of performing artists from Belarus and Finland, early memories of dancing with her grandfather to music from her ancestral homeland were fondly engraved in Hannah’s mind, providing the foundation for her later devotion to culturally specific dance.

-In addition to ongoing training in the Suhaila format and Jamila format at the Suhaila Salimpour School of Dance, Hannah continues to expand her knowledge and repertoire though the ballroom arts, tango, and swing with her partner Tom Mayock.
-She teaches classes in Middle Eastern and Persian dance at the Marin JCC and Suzie’s Studio in San Rafael, Fairfax Roco, and in Berkeley through the Afsaneh Dance Academy.
+In addition to ongoing training in the Suhaila format and Jamila format at the Suhaila Salimpour School of Dance, Hannah continues to expand her knowledge and repertoire though the ballroom arts, tango, and swing with her partners Tom Mayock and Suzie Hardt.
+She teaches classes in Middle Eastern dance at the Marin JCC and Suzie’s Studio in San Rafael, and Persian dance at the Suhaila Salimpour School of Dance in El Cerrito and the Afsaneh Dance Academy in Berkeley.